 For the Entire BC Community

-Faculty, staff, and students have 30 GB of space to store files across Gmail, Google Drive, and Google + photos.
+Faculty, staff, and students have an unlimited amount of space to store files across Gmail, Google Drive, and Google + photos.

 - To access BC Google Apps, go to g.bc.edu.

 - Storing confidential data?
 Read the best practices related to data security and Google Drive.

 The easiest way to backup your data is using an online service that will do it automatically for you.
 BC offers all faculty and staff the Connected Backup service (formerly Iron Mountain).
 There are many commercial automatic backup services available for students online.
 To find one, search for: 'online backup services'

 Store files or backup your data.
 Drives used for backup should be stored at a separate location.

 - Capacity: Up to 750 GB on a single drive

 - Requirements: External hard drives are available in many sizes.
 Requires scheduling or frequent user intervention for up-to-date backups.

 - Benefits: Can expand the storage available on your computer and can backup your entire computer, including the operating system, applications, preferences and configuration files.